Architecture Overview

 The project may want to further incentivize participation with a staking system where users can stake platform tokens to gain higher priority in whitelist selection and receive larger allocations.

-Users stake a predefined amount of platform tokens.
+1. Users stake an amount of platform tokens (HYPE).

-Higher-tier users may receive prioritized whitelist access and larger token allocations.
+3. Higher-tier users may receive prioritized whitelist access and larger token allocation bonuses.

 Projects may also want to prepare for the post-sale phase where tokens are distributed according to predefined schedules.